jrengdahl/PDP-11/README.txt

 This directory contains:
--- PDP-11 GCC cross compiler (version 13), binutils, and newlib -- a bare metal shell that can be downloaded (via PDP11GUI for example) to a PDP-11 CPU that has a CPU, memory, and a serial console.
+-- PDP-11 GCC cross compiler (version 13), binutils, and newlib -- a bare metal shell that can be downloaded (via PDP11GUI for example) to a PDP-11 that has a CPU, memory, and a serial console.
 I tested it using a KDJ11-DS PDP-11/53 CPU board.

 The shell implements the following commands: